Your cat is unique, as you already know. So, it is best to know what is normal for your specific cat and not just what is average for all cats.

 - No matter what type of litter you are using, bowel movements should be scooped at least daily.

 - Notice color, shape, and consistency – it only takes a moment as you transfer it to a trash bag or the toilet to flush.

-- An average adult cat defecates once every 24 to 36 hours, producing a stool about the size of an old fashioned Tootsie Roll candy bar.
-It should be a dark brown color, well formed, moist enough that the litter will stick to it, and emitting an odor, that while not pleasant, should not drive you from the room.
+- An average adult cat defecates once every 24 to 36 hours and produces a stool about the size of an old fashioned Tootsie Roll candy bar.
+It should be a dark brown color, well formed, moist enough that the litter will stick to it, and emits an odor, that while not pleasant, should not drive you from the room.

 Sleeping and Napping

-- Know where each of your cats spends her time.
+- Know where your cat or cats spends their time.

-- Most cats nap where the sun or the action is – at a window, on your desk, in the TV room, etc. They sleep where it is safe, warm, and quiet (often in a bedroom).
+- Most cats nap where the sun is or the action is (at a window, on your desk, in the TV room, etc.).
+They sleep where it is safe, warm, and quiet (often in a bedroom).